swlkr/shtml/README.md

 # shtml

-shtml is a rust library for rendering html.
+shtml is a rust library for rendering html to a String.

 ## Installation